 The company faces risks relating to additional funding required for its defined benefit plans, namely the pension and post-retirement medical plans in the United States and the pension plans in the Netherlands, the United Kingdom, Canada, Australia, and Belgium.
 These plans are affected by the annual developments in the international financial markets and may be further affected by future developments in these markets.
+Committee to the Audit Committee on the status of these financial risks.
 The company has mitigated these risks by closing some of the defined benefit plans to future accruals, such as the pension plans in the United States, Canada, and the United Kingdom, or by having an average salary instead of final salary benefit plan, and by having a reduction in plan volatility of the U.S. pension plan by reducing the number of participants from the U.S. plan through lump-sum pension buy-out programs.
 Furthermore, the company engages independent advisors to perform asset liability management studies regularly and advise on the investment strategies for the various pension funds.
 The accounting for post-employment benefit plans is based on annual actuarial calculations.